nsmryan/rrl/README.md

 This repository contains an incomplete re-write of the [Rust Roguelike](https://github.com/nsmryan/RustRoguelike) project in Zig.

-This is an attempt to rebuild the entire game logic with similar better visuals.
+This is an attempt to rebuild the entire game logic and visuals.

 == Some Zig/Rust Notes ==